 • Fundamental hydrocarbons (especially pi-bond rich hydrocarbons)

 • Host-Guest Chemistry.

 The Sherburn Group are world leaders in the preparation, study and application of cross-conjugated systems.
-Mick is co-editor of the first textbook devoted to this topic, published on 20 April 2016.
+Mick is co-editor of the first textbook devoted to this topic, published in 2016.